-Ski Patrol Training for 2017-2018: 5 days in total (3 Days at Glenmore Lodge & a weekend at a Resort in the ski season)
+Ski Patrol Training: 5 days in total (3 Days at Glenmore Lodge & a weekend at a Resort in the ski season)

 Duration: 3 Day(s)